 Crypto in Liechtenstein

 Whilst the country has been historically unfriendly to iGaming, this is not the case with other technologies.
 Over the last 18 months, a raft of developments have taken place in the country and both regulators and banks have started to embrace crypto and its associated industries.
 The government is openly supportive towards blockchain and digital currencies and just this month announced the passing of a new blockchain, virtual asset service provider, and tokenisation regulation.
-The new law will regulate “transaction systems based on trust technologies” and it is hoped that it will create a regulatory environment which will both counter risks and provide regulatory certainty whilst developing a new, token economy.
+The new law will regulate “transaction systems based on trust technologies” and it is hoped that it will create a regulatory environment which will both counter risks and provides regulatory certainty whilst developing a new, token economy.

 To find out more about setting up a company in Liechtenstein, contact a member of our team at Fast Offshore who will be able to guide you with advice and assistance.